 Where applicable, all look back periods for criminal conditions, offenses, and violations included in 935 CMR 501.802: Table B and 935 CMR 501.803: Table C commence on the date of disposition; provided however, that if disposition results in incarceration in any institution, the look back period shall commence on release from incarceration.

 Unless otherwise specified in 935 CMR 501.802: Table B and 935 CMR 501.803: Table C, a criminal condition, offense or violation shall include both convictions, which include guilty pleas and pleas of nolo contendere, and dispositions resulting in continuances without a finding or other disposition constituting an admission to sufficient facts, but shall exclude other non-conviction dispositions.
 All suitability determinations will be made in accordance with the procedures set forth in 501.800.
-In addition to the requirements established in 935 CMR 501.800, the Suitability Review Committee shall:
+In addition to the requirements established in 935 CMR 501.800: Background Check Suitability Standard for Licensure and Registration, the Suitability Review Committee shall:

 Consider whether offense(s) or information that would result in a Presumptive Negative Suitability Determination under 935 CMR 501.802: Table B and 935 CMR 501.803: Table C renders the subject unsuitable for registration, regardless of the determination of the Licensee; and